catppuccin/kde/README.md

 ## Notes
 1. If you are using KDE 5.27 or below, you might want to run `git checkout v0.2.5`  before running the install script to avoid running into compatibility issues.
 Alternatively, the release binaries are available [here](https://github.com/catppuccin/kde/releases/tag/v0.2.5).
 2. If you encounter an error similar to 'connection refused' while running the installation script, it may be due to store.kde.org being down or issues with your internet connection.
+3. Applying the theme writes `BorderSizeAuto=false` to `~/.config/kwinrc` (for borderless windows); this is the only setting the installer changes outside the theme directories.

 ## Development